mmiranda222/.statsuite/content/using-de/viewing-data/filters/data-availability.md

 #### The dataflow has no data : there are no filter values
 When navigating directly to the DE visualisation page (maybe from a saved link) of a dataflow that has no data, which is indicated by the fact that the actual content constraints are empty, then the filters are also empty (without values) and the data table/view is replaced with the text "There is no data available.".
 In this case default item selections (from search, SDMX annotations, URL or in-built defaults) are not applied.

+#### Frequency and time period selections
+In general, according to and in addition to the rules for the ["Frequency and Time-Period selectors"](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/filters/time-period/#frequency-and-time-period-selectors), to determine the content of this filter, including availability, the following steps are executed:
+1. Get the time periods to be included in the start and end period selectors with the `references=all` structure query to retrieve the **actual content constraint** together with all other structures;
+2. *Only if frequency is not already pre-selected*: Define the Frequency to be used, only if the actual content constraint contains several possible frequencies, and then execute the `availableconstraint` query with `.../availableconstraint/[flowRef]/[key]/ALL/[frequency dim ID]` including all current selections in the key and with start/end time period `startPeriod`/`endPeriod` parameters;
+3. *Only if lastNPeriods is selected*: Get the last available time period for the selected frequency with **`availableconstraint` query** with `.../availableconstraint/[flowRef]/[key]/ALL/TIME_PERIOD` including all current selections in the key but without start/end time period;
+4. Get availability for all dimensions: `availableconstraint` query with `.../availableconstraint/[flowRef]/[key]?mode=available` including all current selections in the key.
+If `lastNPeriods` is selected, then also set the calculated start time period, else if start/end periods are selected, then also set those.

 ---